 - Alcohol.
 Generally speaking, men have higher rates of alcohol use.
 Surprisingly, young adults are an exception.
 Girls 12-20 years old have slightly higher rates of alcohol abuse than males.
 Additionally, alcohol is more likely to damage a woman’s health due to the way alcohol is metabolized in the body.

 As you can see, sex/gender does have an impact on substance abuse.
-We look forward to learning more about these findings and how to best approach drug treatment in Phoenix for males and females.
+We look forward to learning more about these findings and how to best approach drug treatment for males and females.

 Continuum Recovery Center offers holistic treatment for both men and women.
 Call us today to learn more about our programs.